-Not many people think of Germany as a country with a rich foodie history, especially when compared to Italian or Asian cuisines for example.
+Not many people think of Germany as a country with a rich foodie history.
 But you might be surprised to find there is definitely a distinctive foodie culture in Germany with some real delicious dishes to try.

 Germans love their bread (brot) which they are very proud of.
 I also discovered that pork is very common in a lot of German dishes and there are a lot of similarities with Eastern European foods.

 So without further delay here are the best foods to eat in Germany!

 There are several versions of this dish the most popular being Wiener schnitzel.

 The Wiener schnitzel is prepared by covering a thinly sliced piece of veal with egg, flour and bread crumbs.
 The veal is then deep-fried in butter for a few minutes until it turns brown on the outside.

 Other than veal, schnitzel in Germany can be made with tenderized pork, chicken breast, soya meat or turkey.